 Our vision was first shared with our shareholders at our 2017 AGM.
 It puts customers and brand partners at the centre of our focus in a relentless drive to exceed customer expectations, and is as follows:

-“To be the world’s leading network of web, design and print studios.
+“To be the world’s leading network of web, design, sign and print studios.
 Known as the local place for business, where business happens.
 Where customer experience is our priority.
 Where we deliver compelling value and reliable service every time.
 So we are rooted in every team member’s and partner’s success.”

-Our strategy and business operations are set out more fully in the Strategic Report section of the Group’s 2018 Annual Report (pages 13 – 27).
-Further information in respect of our acquisition strategy can be found on the website here and in our Half Year Report released on 22 November 2021.
+Our strategy and business operations are set out more fully in the Strategic Report section of the Group’s Annual Report.
+Further information in respect of our acquisition strategy can be found on our website and in our Half Year Report released on 22 November 2021.
 In the summer and early autumn of 2022, the Board will run a strategy exercise to explore the right operating model for the group going forward.
 That will likely result in an updated Vision and Mission framework to be communicated in due course.

-The Group’s principle risks and uncertainties and the systems and internal controls developed to mitigate them are set out in the disclosure to principle 4 of the code.
+The Group’s principal risks and uncertainties and the systems and internal controls developed to mitigate them are set out in the disclosure to principle 4 of the code.

 The Company believes strongly in transparency and an open door policy towards shareholder communications.
 It aims to provide fair and objective reporting and seeks to ensure its strategy, business model and performance are clearly communicated and understood through its half year and full year reports.
-Past and present versions are published on the Company’s website here together with announcements made during the year.
+Past and present versions are published on the Company’s website.

 Given the stage of the Company’s development its AGM provides the key opportunity for dialogue with shareholders.
 All members of the Board attend the AGM.
-A Notice of AGM is circulated to all shareholders on the register at least 20 working days in advance of the AGM.
+A Notice of AGM is circulated to all shareholders on the register at least 21 days in advance of the AGM.
 The post AGM presentation has necessarily taken on a virtual format in recent years because of the Pandemic.
-This year it will revert to an inclusive, informative and fun, the growth in numbers of shareholders attending in the past couple of years is testament to the success of this initiative.
-This year the Company also distributed an invite incorporating an agenda and laid on transport from the Company’s Manchester Hub and Manchester airport to the AGM venue.
+This year it will revert to an inclusive, informative and fun ‘in person’ format and we hope to welcome as many shareholders as possible

-The Chairman and Company Secretary go to additional lengths to identify and communicate with major shareholders whose holding is via nominee accounts and encourage both voting and attendance at the Company’s AGM.
+The Chairman and Company Secretary go to additional lengths to identify and communicate with major shareholders whose holding is via nominee accounts and encourage voting and shareholder feedback and engagement.

-The Company regularly engages with its staff via a number of practices and procedures.
-Staff are able to give valued feedback on the working environment and other stakeholder insights through, for example:
+The Company regularly engages with its employees via a number of practices and procedures.
+Team members are able to give valued feedback on the working environment and other stakeholder insights through, for example:

-- an annual two day conference bringing together our customer facing operational senior management and team leaders.
+- regular virtual meetings bringing together our customer facing operational senior management and team leaders.

 Customers and Suppliers

-The Company invests in customer service software and infrastructure to support feedback from theses stakeholder groups and monitors and measures internal targets for response times and quality.
+The Company invests in customer service software and infrastructure to support feedback from these stakeholder groups and monitors and measures internal targets for response times and quality.

 Our vision is to be rooted in every team member’s and partner’s success.
 To that end the Company regularly engages with its partner network through events such as the Company’s Grapalooza and other virtual events (held in in place of roadshows and conferences since the onset of the pandemic), w3pin and on-line polls and votes, the responses to some of which have shaped key strategic and operational decisions around important aspects of our business, ranging from pricing to environmental policies and considerations.

 The Company is conscious of the environmental impact of the industry that it operates in.
-We seek to mitigate and minimise the Company’s impact on the environment through practices and procedures including sourcing of sustainable paper supplies and use of vegetable based inks and supply and promotion of biodegradable products and adoption of technologies to reduce the Company’s energy consumption.
-All of our matt and gloss laminated print to a new biodegradable film and will continue to cut our use of single use plastics where we can.
+We seek to mitigate and minimise the Company’s impact on the environment through practices and procedures including the supply and promotion of biodegradable products and adoption of technologies to reduce the Company’s energy consumption.
+All of our matt and gloss laminated print for example is produced using a biodegradable film and more recycled options were added during the year.
+The Company also previously invested in voltage optimisation equipment.

 Principal risks and uncertainties faced by the Group are set out in the Financial Review.